 The Company has operating leases primarily for real estate in the United States and Japan.
-The United States lease is for the Company's headquarters in San Diego and is for a term of four years and one month initially ending December 31, 2021, but was extended one month in August 2021 to January 31, 2022.
-The Company's new San Diego lease has a term of five years commencing February 1, 2022 and ending January 31, 2027.
-The Company's lease in Tokyo, Japan was renewed in May 2021 and has a term of two years with an auto-renewal, two-year extension.
+The United States lease is for the Company's headquarters in San Diego and has a term of five years ending January 31, 2027, with annual escalations.
+The Company's lease in Tokyo, Japan has a term of two years ending May 2023 with an auto-renewal, two-year extension.
 The real estate operating leases are included in "Right-of-use asset" on the Company's balance sheet and represents the Company's right to use the underlying assets for the lease term.
 The Company's obligation to make lease payments are included in "Operating lease liability" and "Other non-current liabilities" on the Company's balance sheet.